denisacostaq/StyleCode/index.md

 Within each section the includes should be ordered alphabetically.
 Note that older code might not conform to this rule and should be fixed when convenient.

 You should include all the headers that define the symbols you rely upon, except in the unusual case of [forward declaration](#forward-declarations).
-If you rely on symbols from bar.h, don't count on the fact that you included foo.h which (currently) includes bar.h: include bar.h yourself, unless foo.h explicitly demonstrates its intent to provide you the symbols of bar.h.
-However, any includes present in the related header do not need to be included again in the related cc (i.e., foo.cc can rely on foo.h's includes).
+If you rely on symbols from `bar.h`, don't count on the fact that you included `foo.h` which (currently) includes `bar.h`: include `bar.h` yourself, unless `foo.h` explicitly demonstrates its intent to provide you the symbols of `bar.h`.
+However, any includes present in the related header do not need to be included again in the related `cc` (i.e., `foo.cc` can rely on `foo.h`'s includes).

 For example, the includes in `google-awesome-project/src/foo/internal/fooserver.cc` might look like this: